jakir-ruet/database-learning/README.md

 # SQL Data Types

 Data types are used to represent the nature of the data that can be stored in the database table.
-For example, in a particular column of a table, if we want to store a string type of data then we will have to declare a string data type of this column.
-Data types are mainly classified into three categories for every database.
+For example, in a particular column of a table, if we want to store a string type of data, we will have to declare a string data type for this column.
+Data types are mainly classified into three categories for every database:

 1. String Data types
 2. Numeric Data types